ArtZero-io/backend/docs/api_test_plan.md

 + Test case ID: API_Test_001
 + Test case Name:  Update Project
 + Test case Description: Test the Update Project to modify an existing Project
-+ Pre-requisites: The database should have an existing Project
++ Pre-requisites: The database should have an existing Project.
+Use command in mongo get NFT collection in DB `db.projects.find({},{"nftContractAddress":1, _id:0})`.
+If result isn't found, pls create new Project from FE
 + Test Steps:
   1. Send a POST request to the API endpoint `/updateProject` with data :
       ```json
           {
-            "project_address":"5FkVyhF4KVMwgVTbRwvDgnJ7oe8tfZ9A7v2sEiqQPccHkUNC"
+            "project_address":"<nftContractAddress>"
           }
       ```
   2. Verify the HTTP status code is 200 and the response body contains a "status" field with value "OK".